regkhalil/mange-ta-main/README.md

 The `make dev` workflow installs dependencies, prepares datasets, and serves the Streamlit UI for rapid iteration.

+## Documentation

+- **Serve with live reload**: `make docs-serve`
+- **Build static site**: `make docs-build`
+- **Docstring integration**: Pages under `docs/reference/` use `mkdocstrings` to render APIs straight from Python docstrings.

+The generated site lives in the `site/` folder after a build and can be published to any static host (GitHub Pages, Cloudflare Pages, etc.).

+### Continuous delivery to GitHub Pages

+- The workflow in `.github/workflows/docs.yml` builds the MkDocs site and deploys it to GitHub Pages whenever documentation or API modules change on `main`.
+- Enable GitHub Pages once in repository settings: `Settings → Pages → Build and deployment → GitHub Actions`.
+- After the first successful run, the docs are served from `https://regkhalil.github.io/mange-ta-main/`.

 ## Make targets

 - `make dev`: Install dependencies, preprocess data, and launch the app.